Patients, Progress, and Profits

-Read More Being a TelepatientA brief guide for patients becoming a telepatient for their next video visit.
+Read More Profit, Puns, and Lasting LoveA brief guide for patients becoming a telepatient for their next video visit.

 Read More Being a TelepatientI wrote/drew this opinion piece for the LA Times two years ago, right before COVID drastically changed the landscape of… well, everything.
 Unfortunately, care for seriously ill loved ones has not gotten any easier during the pandemic, and patients and families still often struggle to meet the demands of illness in their living rooms.
 Now […]